Fesaa/EHB/BA2/Backend-Web/Project1/HoloShop/README.md

 Holoshop
 ====

+# TODO's
+Stuff that I've put off to work on other functionality
+- Creating new roles from the admin panel
+- Punish users & list punishments

 # Known issues
 These are issues that I found while playing around, and hadn't have time to fix them then